jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ricky-cooper-return-to-rio.md

 templateKey: interview-post
 path: interview/ricky-cooper
 title: Ricky Cooper @ Return to Rio
-date: 2017-10-30T17:30:38+11:00
+date: 2017-10-30T06:30:38.000Z
 description: todo
 featuredImage: /img/img_0407.jpg
 ---
-With the countdown to the magical weekender that is Return to Rio entering its final stages, we dropped in on festival director & chief dream-weaver Ricky Cooper for a catch-up…
+With the countdown to the magical weekender that is [Return to Rio](https://www.facebook.com/ReturnToRio/) entering its final stages, we dropped in on festival director & chief dream-weaver Ricky Cooper for a catch-up…

 **RR:** Ricky, not long to go til the main event!
 We know how hectic things must be, so thanks for taking the time to chat.
 How are the preparations going?